cell-core/cell-core.github.io/_pages/about.md

 # Research Intreset
 My research instreset focus on robotics control, multi-agent and robot detection.

+# Recent Work
+(Update in September 2024)
+- **In progress**: Object pose detection in robot grasping in the context of stacked workpieces (Supervised by Dr. Haiyue Zhu).
+Planned for submission to IROS.
+- **Awaiting feedback**: Safe motion planning for multi-vehicle autonomous driving in uncertain environments.
+Submitted to IEEE Robotics and Automation Letters (RAL) on 15 August 2024 (Supervised by Prof. Shuzhi Sam Ge).

 # <a id="Experience"></a> Experience

 # <a id="Project"></a> Project
+{% include base_path %}
+{% for post in site.portfolio %}
+  {% include archive-single.html %}
+{% endfor %}

 # <a id="Contact"></a> Contact